PsyTeachR/ads-v1/docs/02-reports.md

 </table>

 ::: {.info data-latex=""}
 The appearance and placement of the table caption depends on the type of document you are creating.
 Your captions may look different to those in this book because you are creating a single-page `html_document`, while this book uses the `bs4_book` style from the <code class='package'>bookdown</code> package.
-You'll learn more about other document output types in Chapter\ \@ref(present).
+You'll learn more about other document output types in Chapter\ \@ref(custom-reports).
 :::